From mob-run bars to modern havens, Philadelphia’s lesbian nightlife has a complicated past

 Skiba’s 20-year collection of archival documents and oral histories shows many of these spaces were centered on queer women at certain times or on particular floors but weren’t wholly dedicated to them.

-Sisters was a hub for political action, Timaree Schmit, a Philadelphia-based sexologist, educator, and former performer and producer at Sisters Nightclub said, with organizers using the venue to raise money, gather signatures, and introduce political issues to new audiences through the shows Schmit herself produced there.
+Sisters Nightclub was a hub for political action, according to Timaree Schmit, a former performer and producer at the lesbian club and restaurant until its closure in 2013, with organizers using the venue to raise money, gather signatures, and introduce political issues to new audiences through the shows Schmit herself produced there.

 Queer bars were historically more willing to open their doors to community events for free, knowing that attendees would support the bar in return, she said.